olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_21.md

 My solution to part 1 is very inefficient, as this problem could instead be solved by a breadth-first fill.

 If we reach a position with an even number of steps remaining, we can end up on that position again because we can just keep moving back and forth between that position and the position we just came from.
 This means that we never need to revisit the same space twice.
 If we get arrive at a garden plot and it is an odd number of steps from the start, that can never change.
-This means that we never need t
+This means that once we have determined a position as reachable within the n steps, it will always remain reachable within greater than n steps.

 ### Part 2

 ### Algorithms

-#### Breadth-First Fill

 My approach has an exponential time complexity.
 This is because for every step we increase the number of steps we consider for the next step exponentially.
 Breadth-first fill would have an improved time complexity.

+#### Breadth-First Fill

 Breadth-first fill is possible because